 So if your dandruff is trying to crawl off the lice and nit comb, you have lice.

 The house needs to be scrubbed from top to bottom.

 Not so much.
 Adult lice live less than 24 hours away from the human head.

-Definitely treat everyone in the household.
+Definitely treat everyone in the household

 Only treat someone with lice shampoo if a LIVE louse is found in their scalp.
 Live means actively crawling around on the scalp or the comb.
 If you can see legs in your magnifying glass, but it’s not crawling, it’s dead.
 Doesn’t count.

 Everyone else needs careful checking every day for a week and a half, and then every week until all signs of lice are gone in the household.

 The combing is tedious, and it becomes harder to remember after the scratching stops, but it’s really important.

-Lice shampoo kills lice immediately.
+Lice shampoo kills lice immediately

 After treatment, comb, comb, comb.